Industrial Electrician Red Seal Occupational Standard (RSOS)

 Organizes the Knowledge elements of the standard and provides recommendations for training levels.
 These are meant to assist in developing and delivering technical training curricula.

-Automotive Service Technician is this trade’s official Red Seal occupational title approved by the CCDA.
-This standard covers tasks performed by Automotive Service Technicians whose occupational title has been identified by some provinces and territories of Canada under the following names:
+“Industrial Electrician” is this trade’s official Red Seal occupational title approved by the CCDA.
+This standard covers tasks performed by an industrial electrician whose occupational title has been identified by some provinces and territories of Canada under the following names:

 Essential Skills Summary